tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

 Deciding to move forward as friends, the boys stand before another hurdle: to truly trust each other, they need to know what the-thing-that-replaced-Hikaru was before it became Hikaru.
-The why and the how are already known.
+The why and the how <ins>are</ins> already known.
 Yoshiki takes the fragment of Hikaru’s spirit and decides to help him find out what he really is.

 </james>
 <from></from>